-Join us for an hour-long webinar with one of our experts
+Join us for an hour-long webcast with one of our experts

 This presentation will start by covering existing Data Protection regimes throughout Europe as well as the upcoming General Data Protection Act (GDPA) from the European Union and the status of the Security Shield regime for Companies sharing data from/to the US.

 Changes to Regulation D and exempt offerings are being felt throughout the financial industry as companies race forward with creative new models of financing.
 Enthusiasm for the Reg A+ and federal crowdfunding regulations has brought with it not only new and diverse ways for raising capital...

 Licensing university technologies to academic start-ups is a tricky business, often involving a whole range of considerations not encountered with typical corporate licensees.
 Equity is often taken in lieu of royalties and up-fronts, hoping to allow the fledgling company some breathing room to use its cash for growth and development.